mikegoatly/lifti/docs/content/en/docs/Searching/_index.md

 ## Searching with a `Query`

 You can manually construct a `Query` using any combination of `IQueryPart`s, but take care to normalize any text to match in the same way that it has been indexed.
-You can do this using either the `ITokenizer` for the index, or if specific tokenization rules have been [configured for a field](../index-construction/withobjecttokenization), then the tokenizer for that field:
+You can do this using either the `IIndexTokenizer` for the index, or if specific tokenization rules have been [configured for a field](../index-construction/withobjecttokenization), then the tokenizer for that field:

 ``` csharp
 var tokenizer = index.DefaultTokenizer;